Kryohi/CompPhys2018/README.md

 Megafolder with all the projects assigned in the Fisica Computazionale course of UniTN in the year 2018.

-Made by humans with love (and a lot of sweat).
+Made by humans with love.